Thomas-Frew/Weather-Aggregation-Server/README.md

 Upon running this command, the ContentServer will start running and send a PUT request to the AggregationServer every 2 seconds.
 Returned status codes will be printed to stdout.

+If the server fails to send data to its AggregationServer 3 consecutive times, it will shut down automatically.

 ### ReplicatedContentServer

 Manages a number of ContentServers and fails over when the primary fails to send data to its AggregationServer.